dotnet/csharplang/proposals/csharp-10.0/improved-interpolated-strings.md

 var name = "Fred Silberberg";
 var receiverTemp = logger;
 var handler = new TraceLoggerParamsInterpolatedStringHandler(literalLength: 47, formattedCount: 1, receiverTemp, out var handlerIsValid);
-_ = handlerIsValid &&
-    handler.AppendFormatted(name) &&
+if (handlerIsValid)
+{
+    handler.AppendFormatted(name);
     handler.AppendLiteral(" will never be printed because info is < trace!");
+}
 receiverTemp.LogTrace(handler);
 ```

-Here, because `TraceLoggerParamsInterpolatedStringHandler` has a constructor with the correct parameters and returns the type the `LogTrace` call was expecting,
+Here, because `TraceLoggerParamsInterpolatedStringHandler` has a constructor with the correct parameters, we say that the interpolated string
-we say that the interpolated string has an implicit handler conversion to that parameter, and it lowers to the pattern shown above.
-The specese needed for this
+has an implicit handler conversion to that parameter, and it lowers to the pattern shown above.
+The specese needed for this is a bit complicated,
-is a bit complicated, and is expanded below.
+and is expanded below.

 The rest of this proposal will use `Append...` to refer to either of `AppendLiteral` or `AppendFormatted` in cases when both are applicable.